ligtexpe45/predator-prey-prism-model/README.md

 Other subfolders contain PDF plots, data files, and additional scripts for each scenario.
 Refer to each folder for its specific results and analysis.

+## PRISM Model Files and Properties

+The following PRISM model files define the system dynamics for different region scenarios:

+- **model.prism**: PRISM model for one region.
+- **mg.prism**: PRISM model for two regions.
+- **mg_3.prism**: PRISM model for three regions.

+The main properties used for analysis are defined in **prop.props**.
+Additional or scenario-specific properties can be found in other `.props` files or in data files within the Results subdirectories.

 ## License
 This project is for academic and research purposes.
 Please cite appropriately if used in publications.